Wirecloud/wirecloud/docs/installation_guide.md

 ## Database population

 Before running WireCloud, it is necessary to populate the database.
 This can be achieved by using this command:

+    $ python manage.py migrate

+> **NOTE**: use the following command if you are using Django 1.5-1.6:
+>
-    $ python manage.py syncdb --migrate
+>       $ python manage.py syncdb --migrate

 This command creates some tables and asks you if you want to create a Django superuser.
 This user is required to login into WireCloud and to be able to perform administrative tasks; please respond yes.
-An example of the command output, where user/password are admin/admin, is the following:
+An example of the command output, where `user`/`password` are `admin`/`admin`, is the following:

     ...